webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 1. Switch off all AC breakers.
 1. Switch off dock 30A 120V AC breaker.
 2. Connect cord to shore power receptacle on shore first before connecting cord to inlet on the yacht.
-3. Connect cord to boat.
+3. Connect cord to yacht.
 4. Check polarity indicator on main panel.
 If lit, the polarity on shore power receptacle could be reversed, or there may be an open ground connection to shore.
 Disconnect from shore power immediately, a serious hazard may exist.
 Get help from Marina or an electrician before reconnecting to that dockside outlet again.
 6. If polarity indicator is OK, then switch the "SHORE POWER" breaker on.
-7. Turn on "CHARGER INVERTER" and "SHIPS POWER" breakerS.
-All power is routed through the inverter first.
+7. Turn on "CHARGER INVERTER" and "SHIPS POWER" breakers.
+All AC power is routed through the inverter first.
 9. Turn on remaining breakers as needed.

 #### Charging batteries with shore power